dylandalton/stock-terminal/README.md

 Shadcn UI Setup:
 npm install tailwindcss-animate class-variance-authority clsx tailwind-merge lucide-react

+Installing a Radix-ui component used in Shadcn: npm install @radix-ui/react-slot@latest -E

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.